4 Paws - My GOAL

 3. Registration papers

-Due to the safety of our males and our facility, All breeding to outside females will be done using Artificial Insemination (AI) methods.
+Due to the safety of our males and our facility, breeding to outside females may be done using Artificial Insemination (AI) methods.

 Approved females will have to have the following completed tests and results prior to breeding, to a 4Paws male: